gazebosim/gz-ionic/highlights.md

 - [Removing a parent entity stops execution of the child plugins](https://github.com/gazebosim/gz-sim/pull/2232)

-  - This solves alot of issues whereplugin developers may have had to check if the parent entity was still around on every update.
+  - This solves a lot of issues where plugin developers may have had to check if the parent entity was still around on every update.
+Now when an entity is removed all its child plugins are stopped as well.

 - [Spacecraft Thruster](https://github.com/gazebosim/gz-sim/pull/2431)
   - New spacecraft thruster system for simulating satellites was added.